hieptl/netflix-clone/README.md

 Figure 14: Firebase realtime database - Step 9.

-- Step 10: At the dashboard page, you click "Realtime Database" option.
+- Step 10: At the dashboard page, you click the "Realtime Database" option.
 It means that when you change your data, your data on the web application will be updated automatically without refreshing the page.

 <a id="figure15"></a>
 <img src="./md-images/firebase10.png" alt="drawing" width="666"/>

 Figure 15: Firebase realtime database - Step 10.

-- Step 11: It's time to create a database by clicking on "Create Database" button.
+- Step 11: It's time to create a database by clicking on the "Create Database" button.

 <a id="figure16"></a>
 <img src="./md-images/firebase11.png" alt="drawing" width="666"/>

 Figure 16: Firebase realtime database - Step 11.

-- Step 12: Select the realtime database's location (just need to choose the default one) and then click on "Next" button.
+- Step 12: Select the real-time database's location (just need to choose the default one) and then click on the "Next" button.

 <a id="figure17"></a>
 <img src="./md-images/firebase12.png" alt="drawing" width="666"/>

 Figure 17: Firebase realtime database - Step 12.

-- Step 13: Configure securtity rules for the database.
-You select test mode because the database is used for learning purpose and click on "Enable" button.
+- Step 13: Configure security rules for the database.
+You select test mode because the database is used for learning purposes and click on the "Enable" button.

 <a id="figure18"></a>
 <img src="./md-images/firebase13.png" alt="drawing" width="666"/>

 Figure 18: Firebase realtime database - Step 13.

-- Step 14: Click on "Import JSON" option.
+- Step 14: Click on the "Import JSON" option.

 <a id="figure19"></a>
 <img src="./md-images/firebase14.png" alt="drawing" width="666"/>

 Figure 19: Firebase realtime database - Step 14.

-- Step 15: Select "movies.json" from the git repository and click on "Import" button.
+- Step 15: Select "movies.json" from the git repository and click on the "Import" button.

 <a id="figure20"></a>
 <img src="./md-images/firebase15.png" alt="drawing" width="666"/>